-Last updated: 26th June, 2020
+Last updated: 14th October, 2020

-Key findings (26th June)
+Key findings (14th October)

 - There are three main approaches to quantifying deaths in relation to COVID-19: deaths of people who test positive (before or after their death), deaths of people suspected to have COVID-19 (based on symptoms or epidemiologically linked), and excess deaths (comparing total number of deaths with those in the same weeks in previous years).
-Another important distinction is whether the data covers deaths of care home residents or only deaths in the care home (as there are variations in the share of care home residents who are admitted to hospital and may die there)
+Another important distinction is whether the data covers deaths of care home residents or only deaths in the care home (as there are variations in the share of care home residents who are admitted to hospital and may die there).

 - It is also worth noting that whilst the focus of this report is on care homes, many older people receive care in the community.
 Currently, there is limited evidence from anywhere in the world on how those individuals have been directly or indirectly affected by COVID-19.